LearnPAd/learnpad/lp-verification-component-deadlock-plugin/README.md

 Roadmap       | http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Model+Verification

 # Summary
-This component provide verification capabilities over a LearnPAd model.
+This component is a plugin for the verification component that provide deadlock check capabilities over a LearnPAd model.

 # How it works?